mcculloughembedded/blog/src/content/blog/prg-towards-reproducibility-nixos.md

 tags:
     - programming
 description:
-     How Nix tries to solve one of the biggest challenges of building sotfware.
+     How Nix tries to solve one of the biggest challenges of building software.
 ---

 # Nix and NixOS